123Spork/extralifealerts/README.md

 # React & Mustache Extra Life Alerting System

 ## What is this?
-ExtraLifeAlerts is an (in-development) flexible alerting system which masks Extra Life's API.
+ExtraLifeAlerts is a flexible alerting system which masks Extra Life's API.

-This software provides a runnable/ buildable and embeddable solution for displaying new extra life donations, total amount $ raised, total time played and a countdown timer leading up until a desired date-time.
+It provides a runnable/ buildable and embeddable solution for displaying new extra life donations, total amount $ raised, total time played and a countdown timer leading up until a desired date-time.

-The software is designed to be as flexible as possible, providing the capibility to template the look and feel at will using Mustache HTML templating, CSS and JS functions.
+The software is designed to be as flexible as possible, providing the capibility to template the look and feel at will using mustache, custom CSS and JS functions.
 You can even have different looks for different streaming scenes by simply providing more templates.

 ## Setup
 ```